evhub/rabbit/README.md

 ### Levels of Evaluation

 Every line of RabbitLang code goes through at least four different stages in its evaluation.
 Each stage will use its own symbols in the debug output, and will deal with different types of commands or operations.

+For more information beyond what is covered here, read the evaluator docstring in eval.py.

 #### 1. Text (run)